Should we test the model assumptions before running a model-based test?: Introduction

 \section{Introduction}

 Statistical methods are based on model assumptions, and it is statistical folklore that a method's model assumptions should be checked before applying it.
 Some authors believe that the invalidity of model assumptions and the failure to check them is at least partly to blame for what is currently discussed as ``replication crisis'' (\cite{Mayo18}), and indeed model checking is ignored in much applied work (\cite{KHLOCDKLPKL98,StZaMaPfUl07a,StZaMaPfUl07b,WJWGLMWHWWXH11,SriGow15,Nour-Eldein16}).
 Yet there is surprisingly little agreement in the literature about how to check the models.
 As will be seen later, several authors who investigated the statistical characteristics of running model checks before applying a model-based method come to negative conclusions.
 So is it sound advice to check model assumptions first?
+If so, are model misspecification tests a good tool for doing this?
+Here we present a comprehensive discussion of the issue, including a survey of the literature in which this is investigated.

 The amount of literature on certain specific problems that belong to this scope is quite large and we do not attempt to review it exhaustively.
 We restrict our focus to the problem of two-stage testing, i.e., hypothesis testing conditionally on the result of preliminary tests of model assumptions.
 More work exists on estimation after preliminary testing.
 For overviews see \cite{BanHan77,GilGil93,Chatfield95,Saleh06}.
 Almost all existing work focuses on analysing specific preliminary tests and specific conditional inference; here a more general view is provided.